quine-sh/.github/profile/README.md

 Quira's mission is to expand the GDP of software creators and help them derive value from their time and skills in an LLM-driven world.
 To achieve this, we're designing sustainable monetisation experiences that enable developers to build both their expertise and reputation in the open.

 We're rapidly approaching a world with **1 billion developers**.
-Quira is building the economic infrastructure to support software-related work in this new era.
+Quira is building the economic infrastructure to support software-related work and education in this new era.

 ## Do you want to learn more?